-Disgusting Food Museum opens in Sweden
+Disgusting Food Museum going on tour

+Alongside the Sweden branch, the museum will open a three-month pop-up in downtown L.A.'s Architecture and Design Museum.
+It will be open Wednesday through Sunday every day from December 9 until February 17.

+Tickets are $15 per person on weekdays and $18 apiece on weekends, which seems like a lot to spend for the privilege of being icked out.

-(CNN) — When it comes to food, one person's "yuck" is another person's "yum."
+However, when it comes to food, one person's "yuck" is another person's "yum."

-That was one of the major ideas behind the new Disgusting Food Museum, which opens today in Malmo, Sweden.
+That was one of the major ideas behind the new Disgusting Food Museum.

 The museum's founder, Dr. Samuel West, is a psychologist by day and a museum curator by night.
-His first project, the Museum of Failure, was, quite ironically, a big hit.
+His first project, the Museum of Failure, defied its name and proved to be a big hit.

-But it was an article about meat consumption and its effect on the enivronment that inspired West to learn more about alternative sources of protein, and then to turn his newfound interest into a project.
+But it was an article about meat consumption and its effect on the environment that inspired West to learn more about alternative sources of protein, and then to turn his newfound interest into a project.

 "If you ask people if they want to eat bugs, they say 'that's gross,'" Hunt says.
 "That's the obstacle.
 But maybe I can make them reconsider."